-Chronic Prostatitis Treatment Evolution at Prostate Institute of America
+Chronic Prostatitis Treatment Evolution at the Prostate Institute of America

 Antibiotics are the most important and main component in my medication treatment mixture.
-Infections caused by gram negative bacteria is the most common cause of bacterial prostatitis/urinary tract infection.
-As a result, I have used Fluoroquinolone and Gentamicin as the main antibiotic modalities for a long period of time with variable clinical success.
+Infection caused by gram negative bacteria is the most common cause of bacterial prostatitis/urinary tract infection.
+As a result, I have used Fluoroquinolone and Gentamicin as the main antibiotics for a long period of time with variable clinical success.

-It became apparent that most of my patients have been exposed to Fluoroquinolones for extended period of time before they came to get treatment here.
-Easy access, oral formulary, and broad-spectrum coverage have led to widespread and improper use of Fluoroquinolones.
+It has become apparent that most of my patients have been exposed to Fluoroquinolones for extended periods of time before they come to get the treatment here.
+Easy access, oral formulary availability, and broad-spectrum coverage have led to widespread and improper use of Fluoroquinolones.
 Subsequently, resistance against Fluoroquinolones have developed worldwide.

-About a year ago, I replaced Fluoroquinolone (Levofloxacin) with Cephalosporin (Ceftriaxone) in my treatment mixutre.
-Ceftriaxone is a broad-spectrum antibiotic, and has less chance of overuse and improper use since it can be administered only intramuscularly or intravenously.
-It is my personal experience to notice slightly better response clinically.
+A few years ago, I replaced Fluoroquinolone (Levofloxacin) with Cephalosporin (Ceftriaxone) in the treatment mixture.
+Ceftriaxone is a broad-spectrum antibiotic, and has less chance of overuse and improper use since it can only be administered only intramuscularly or intravenously.
+In my personal experience I have noticed slightly better results clinically.

 However, recent publications have reported increased prevalence of bacteria that contain enzymes known as extended-spectrum beta-lactamase (ESBL) that confer resistance to most antibiotics, particularly antibiotics from the penicillin, cephalosporin, and monobactam families.
-Furthermore, ESBL organisms often exhibit concurrent resistance against Fluoroquinolones and Cotrimoxazoles (Bactrim).
-Infections with ESBL-producing organisms have been associated with poor outcome.
+Furthermore, ESBL organisms often exhibit concurrent resistance against Fluoroquinolones and Cotrimoxazoles.
+Infections with ESBL-producing organisms have been associated with poor outcomes.

 ESBLs have been found exclusively in gram-negative organisms, particularly Escherichia coli and Klebsiella, but also in Acinetobacter, Enterobacter, Proteus, Pseudomonas, Salmonella, and Shigella.